THE CONSTITUTION OF THE BALKAN PHYSICAL UNION

 - amend the BPU Constitution, if necessary;

-- elect President, Vice President, Scientific Secretary, Executive Secretary among the three representatives of each Member National Society, for a period of three years;
+- elect the President, the Vice President, the Scientific Secretary, the Executive Secretary and the Coordinator of International Projects among the three representatives of each Member National Society, for a period of three years;

-- accept new Members, Associate Members and Honorary Members upon the Executive Committee proposal;
+- approve new Members, Associate Members and Honorary Members upon the Executive Committee proposal;

-- decide the general plans of the activity of the BPU for the period between two meetings;
+- decide the general BPU activity plans for the period between two meetings;

-- decide on the place and time of the General BPU Conferences;
+- decide on the place and time of the General BPU Conferences – BPU Congress;

-- outline the budget of BPU and determine the due of Members and associate Members of BPU ;
+- outline the budget of BPU and determine the due of Members of BPU ;

 - make decisions about the publications of BPU;

-- fulfil other duties in accordance with the BPU Constitution;
+- fulfill other duties in accordance with the BPU Constitution;

-- discuss scientific and professional matters of importance for physicists in Balkan countries.
+- discuss scientific and professional matters of importance for the physicists of the Balkan countries;

-The BPU Council adopts decisions by a simple majority.
-The BPU Members may ask a majority of two-thirds if needed.
-Each National Physical Society Member of BPU has one vote.
+The BPU Council adopts decisions by a simple majority, besides cases described in the constitution.
+Each National Physical Society Member of BPU and each individual has the right to one vote.